 How hard is it to remove colorful tattoos?

 207 LASER™ can remove a wide range of colors in tattoos and permanent makeup.
-Our lasers use two separate wavelengths of light to remove darker (black, purple, brown), brighter (red, yellow, orange), and stubborn blue-green tattoo pigments.
+Our lasers use three separate wavelengths of light to remove darker (black, purple, brown), brighter (red, yellow, orange), and stubborn blue-green tattoo pigments.
 The laser needs only a fraction of a second to break down the pigment allowing your treatment to be completed in only a short time.
-Tattoo removal lasers are safer, and do not penetrate the deeper layers of skin, making scarring very rare and healing very fast.
+Tattoo removal lasers are safer and do not penetrate the deeper layers of skin, making scarring very rare and healing very fast.

 How many treatments are required to remove a tattoo?

 An average tattoo takes 6 to 15 treatments to remove completely.
 The number of treatments depends on the age, color, quality of ink, and technique used to create the tattoo (professional vs. homemade).
 Learn more about the process in our FAQs section or Tattoo Removal Guide.

 REMOVE ALL TYPES OF TATTOOS

 We have been removing tattoos for longer than any other provider in the state, and as Maine’s leading experts in tattoo removal, 207 LASER™ has helped patients remove a wide range of tattoos.
 These are the types of tattoos that we commonly remove:

 Laser tattoo removal is the safest and easiest way to remove an unwanted tattoo.

 With today’s technology, we are able to precisely target the ink in your tattoo with minimal side effects.
 The laser energy gently passes through the outermost layer of skin until it reaches your tattoo’s pigment and leaves the lower layers untouched.
 The skin is very rarely broken, although some swelling and sensitivity is common.
 For your comfort, we use a high-tech cooling system during the procedure to numb the skin prior to the tattoo removal procedure.